tonikelope/coronapoker/README.md

 Any cryptographic anomaly — an off-curve point, a bad Ed25519 signature, a mismatched community reveal, an early-cascade attack — flips an atomic lockdown flag that immediately aborts the hand and refuses further commands from the offending peer, logged with a precise reason.

 ### Fully decentralised
-Pure P2P, no central servers, no accounts and no telemetry.
+Pure P2P, no central servers, no accounts and no third party logs.
 Your game exists only between the machines at the table.

 > Full cryptographic spec (cascade flow, key schedule, HandStateChain seed, receipt format, recovery fossil layout) lives in **[`docs/SECURITY.md`](docs/SECURITY.md)**.